Education in Hebden before 1874

 The strong feelings prevailing at the time were reflected in a letter David Joy quotes.
 It was written by James Ray Eddy, the Grassington Mines mineral agent, to his employer the 8th Duke of Devonshire: "The Church party being in a majority here - as I think illegally and unjustly - built a school upon a site belonging to the Township, and conduct the same as a Church school, and claims the site and building for the Church - the whole monopolised by the Vicar, Curates, Churchwardens and their nominees.
 It is not very pleasant to appear to act contrary to my own Church, but from my own personal knowledge the party are and have been acting in what I deem a very unjust and domineering manner towards the Dissentors.
 He cannot, however, be regarded as a disinterested party, as it was his father who was largely responsible for the establishment of the original school, and his account of the background to the story is a little disingenuous.

 The school was run as a Public Elementary School within the meaning of the 1870 Education Act, making it eligible for government grants.
 An important constraint on a Public Elementary School was that "It shall not be required, as a condition of any child being admitted into or continuing in the school, that he shall attend or abstain from attending any Sunday school, or any place of religious worship, or that he shall attend any religious observance or any instruction in religious subjects in the school or elsewhere, from which observance or instruction he may be withdrawn by his parent, or that he shall, if withdrawn by his parent, attend the school on any day exclusively set apart for religious observance by the religious body to which his parent belongs."
 Thus, in theory, the nonconformist children would be allowed to attend, and not be subject to inappropriate religious influences.
+However, it must be stressed that it is clear from his address the Bishop of Ripon very much thought he was opening a Church of England school: "You all know Hebden is not large enough for two schools and could not have both a secular and a denominational school in the village; therefore we must be thankful for what God in his providence, has permitted you to have, a school in which the best religious and to the children whose parents conscientiously object the best secular instruction will be given."
+At this time, according to Bland, the Sunday School registers indicated that the nonconformist children outnumbered the Church of England children by 95 to 15.

 According to the admissions register, the first pupils joined on 15th December 1874.
 Of the 31 pupils who registered in December 1874, 17 had transferred from a Hebden Dame School, so it is likely parents had to find their own alternatives for the education of their children during the period of rebuilding.
 William Hill, the Mining Agent of the Hebden Moor Mining Company who would have been better off than many, transferred his sons from Threshfield Grammar School and Grassington National School.

 One or more Dame Schools were running in parallel with the National School until at least 1885, with 60 children transferring from the former to the latter during that period, culminating with a sudden influx of nine children transferring in March 1885.
 The Charity Commission report of 1905 says that "The school was conducted entirely as a Public Elementary School, but the fact that it remained entirely under Church management was much resented by the Nonconformist section of the population, who appear to have even established an opposition school".
 It is suspected that the Dame School in question was that opposition school, and that it finally closed in 1885.
-The 1881 census only lists two teachers in Hebden - William Mason, the headmaster of the National School and a school mistress named Francis Bennett.
-She was probably Mason's assistant, as the school accounts indicate he had such in 1883.
-Thus it is unlikely that the Dame School had a recognised teacher.

 About the time of the new school opening, or very soon after, the Education Department and the Charity Commission decided that the Trustee scheme established in 1858 was no longer fit for purpose, partially influenced by the fact that there had only been one rector of Linton since the medieties were consolidated in 1866, and with the death of another trustee the management had been reduced to three.
 It is likely that the exclusion of the majority nonconformist community from the management of the school was also a factor.